ibm-cloud-docs/dl/faqs.md

 {{site.data.keyword.dl_short}} does not provide an inherently redundant service. {{site.data.keyword.dl_short}} can provide diverse connections that enable you to create redundancy using BGP.
 You can achieve diversity with {{site.data.keyword.dl_short}} by connecting to more than one {{site.data.keyword.dl_full_notm}} Dedicated provider for {{site.data.keyword.cloud_notm}}.

-## What's the difference between the default local routing and the global routing add-on for {{site.data.keyword.dl_short}}?
+## What's the difference between the default local routing and global routing for {{site.data.keyword.dl_short}}?
 {: #what-is-the-difference-between-the-default-local-routing-and-the-global-routing-add-on-for-dl}
 {:faq}

 The local routing option is the default routing option.
 If your {{site.data.keyword.dl_short}} is connected at the local PoP, it provides access to all data centers within that same market.
 In some markets, local routing is applicable for stand-alone PoP locations and direct links that are terminated at the data center.

 With our standard {{site.data.keyword.dl_short}} offering, you can send traffic between the data centers in your selected region.
-If you need access to other data centers outside the specified region, you must order the global routing add-on.
+If you need access to other data centers outside the specified region, you must use global routing.
 For example, you might use global routing to share workloads between dispersed {{site.data.keyword.cloud_notm}} resources, such Dallas to Ashburn, or Dallas to Frankfurt.

-## Why does a global routing add-on package exist for {{site.data.keyword.dl_short}}?
+## Why does global routing exist for {{site.data.keyword.dl_short}}?
 {: #why-does-a-global-routing-add-on-package-exist-for-dl}
 {:faq}

-The global routing add-on prevents you from experiencing unexpected data costs when traversing outside of your data center's local market.
+Global routing prevents you from experiencing unexpected data costs when traversing outside of your data center's local market.
 It lowers costs, and, if you have a global presence, allows you to reach all regions easily.
 However, usually you require only a local bandwidth package.

 ## If I am connected to a {{site.data.keyword.dl_short}} in a region, such as Dallas, can I access other regions in the US through {{site.data.keyword.dl_short}}?
 {: #if-i-am-connected-to-a-dl}
 {:faq}

-Yes, you are able to gain access to areas outside of your local market if you choose the global routing add-on.
+Yes, you are able to gain access to areas outside of your local market if you choose global routing.
 If this option is not selected, your {{site.data.keyword.dl_short}} traffic is limited to the local market for the PoP or data center location you selected.
 See [Pricing for {{site.data.keyword.dl_full_notm}}](/docs/dl?topic=dl-pricing-for-ibm-cloud-dl) for details.

 ## Can I connect to any available region from a given {{site.data.keyword.dl_short}} location?
 {: #can-i-connect-to-any-available-region-from-a-given-dl-location}
 {:faq}

-Yes, if you order {{site.data.keyword.dl_short}} with the global routing add-on.
+Yes, if you order {{site.data.keyword.dl_short}} with global routing.

 ## Can I restrict the regions that my {{site.data.keyword.dl_short}} can reach?
 {: #can-i-restrict-the-regions-that-my-dl-can-reach}
 {:faq}

-No. {{site.data.keyword.cloud_notm}} offers two options: (1) A local market only, or (2) all regions with the global routing add-on.
+No. {{site.data.keyword.cloud_notm}} offers two options: (1) A local market only, or (2) all regions with global routing.

 ## Does IBM Support IPv6 over {{site.data.keyword.dl_short}}?
 {: #can-ibm-support-ipv6-over-dl}